ReactTooltip/react-tooltip/react-tooltip-docs/docs/getting-started.md

 # Getting Started

+This docs is related to V5, [if you are using V4 please check here](https://reacttooltip.github.io/react-tooltip/)

 A react tooltip is a floating react element that displays information related to an anchor element when it receives keyboard focus or the mouse hovers over it.

 ## Installation